Nehru Memorial Museum and Library society reconstituted, all Congress leaders replaced

 In November 2018, the Centre replaced three members of the Nehru Memorial Museum and Library society who were critical of its decision to set up the museum for prime ministers.
 Professor Udayon Misra, economist Nitin Desai and former bureaucrat BP Singh were removed as members of the society, while academic Pratap Bhanu Mehta resigned.

-They were replaced by journalist Arnab Goswami, former Foreign Secretary S Jaishankar, Bharatiya Janata Party MP and president of the Indian Council for Cultural Relations Vinay Sahasrabuddhe and chairman of the Indira Gandhi National Centre for the Arts Ram Bahadur Rai.
+They were replaced by journalist Arnab Goswami, former Foreign Secretary S Jaishankar who is now the Union external affairs minister, Indian Council for Cultural Relations chief Vinay Sahasrabuddhe, and chairman of the Indira Gandhi National Centre for the Arts Ram Bahadur Rai.

 Now, follow and debate the day’s most significant stories on Scroll Exchange.